 – Sight and Sound Magazine

-Good Fortune + discussion with Director Jeremy Levine
+Good Fortune + discussion with Producer and Editor, Jeremy Levine

 GOOD FORTUNE, directed by Landon Van Soest, explores how massive international efforts to alleviate poverty in Africa may be undermining the very communities they aim to benefit.
 Through intimate portraits of two Kenyans battling to save their homes from large-scale development organizations, GOOD FORTUNE examines the real-world impact of international aid.
 In the rural countryside, Jackson’s farm is being flooded by an American investor, who hopes to alleviate poverty by creating a multi-million dollar rice farm.
 Across the country in Nairobi, Silva’s home and business in Africa’s largest shantytown are being demolished as part of a United Nations slum-upgrading project.